 Combs' experience includes service as Director of Provider Relations for the Licking County Board of Developmental Disabilities, and as Deputy Director of Information System Services for the Franklin County Job and Family Services agency, where she also served as a Management Analyst.

-She is scheduled to receive an Ed.D. in Leadership and Innovation from St. Thomas University in Miami Gardens, Fla., in 2019.
-She completed a two-year post-master's certificate in Disabilities and Community Inclusion from Kent State University in 2016, and earned a Master of Science from the University of North Texas in Organizational Communication where she served as a graduate teaching fellow.
+She received an Ed.D. in Leadership and Innovation from St. Thomas University in Miami Gardens, Fla., in 2019, and completed a two-year post-master's certificate in Disabilities and Community Inclusion from Kent State University in 2016.
+She earned a Master of Science from the University of North Texas in Organizational Communication, where she served as a graduate teaching fellow.
 She also earned a Master of Divinity with a focus on Ethics and Hermeneutics from the New Orleans Baptist Theological Seminary, and served as its first female student body president.
 Her undergraduate degree is a Bachelor of Arts in Communication from Eastern Kentucky University.